Joe Rogan has become something of a household name with hosting the UFC fights and Netflix stand up comedy specials.

 His genuine humility, love for all life, and desire to do good in the world is palpable in every sentence he says and every point he makes and this interview is easily one of the greatest embodiments of the old quote, “Spend no time arguing what a good man is.
 Be one.”

-From the ethics of veganism to the golden rule to religion to Trump, Joe and Russel dive deep into an entertaining amalgam of topics that will leave you feeling wiser, happier, and better for having watched it.
+From the ethics of veganism to the golden rule to religion to Trump, Joe and Russel dive deep on of the best JRE podcast episodes of all time and the entertaining amalgam of topics they cover will leave you feeling wiser, happier, and better for having watched it.

 7. Episode #958 with Jordan Peterson